waynemamahit/sveltekit-hono/README.md

 ## 🏗️ Dependency Injection Architecture

-This project implements a clean architecture using **InversifyJS** for dependency injection, following SOLID principles for maintainable and testable code.
+This project implements a comprehensive **InversifyJS** dependency injection system for both server-side and client-side code, following SOLID principles for maintainable and testable code.

-### Core Architecture Components

-- **Services** - Business logic layer with clear responsibilities
-- **Repositories** - Data access layer abstraction
-- **Interfaces** - Contract definitions for loose coupling
-- **Container** - IoC container for dependency resolution

 ### Key Benefits